Recommended Survival geaR list for our courses

 Survival skills in the wild are very much reliant upon creativity and the survival gear available at hand.
-Below we have provided useful information for essential equipment that we use on all of our survival courses.
-The list is pretty short as we don't need a lot of gear to get the job done, we just need the right survival gear!
-Please feel free to contact us with gear related questions.
+Below we have provided a list of the recommended equipment for all of our survival courses.

 Survival training will test clothing ruthlessly, and that is why durability is just as important as warmth.
 Your clothes are your primary shelter so make sure they will hold up in the worst conditions.
-Tactical gear is the best choice for durability, we prefer the 511 brand for pants and jackets.
-Your nearest Army surplus store will usually have a good selection of high quality gear.
-In general here are some pointers when choosing your clothes...
+Here are some pointers when choosing your clothes...

 Dress in Layers...

 Base Layer: Polyester or wool are the common choice.
 This layer must be form fitting and moisture wicking.
 I recommend wool as it is comfortable, does not lose it's insulation properties when wet, and does not burn as easily as synthetic fibers do.
 Wool doesn't seem to hold onto those nasty body odors either, Nothing worse than 4 day old crotch stink!
 Wool socks are always a must!
-Smart wool makes great products.
-Under Armour makes the best underwear out of polyester, and they are extremely comfortable, they also have really comfortable products that fit great.
 Ensure that your base layers are always a snug fit to maximize warmth.

 Insulation Layer: This is your warm layer.
 Polyester (Fleece) is affordable and available everywhere.
-Patagonia are renowned for the Goose down sweaters which are very effective and super lightweight however expensive, easily snags on foliage and loses all its insulation properties when wet.
+Goose down sweaters are very effective and super lightweight however expensive, easily snag on foliage and loses all its insulation properties when wet.
 It is just about impossible to dry in the field.
+Wool is also a good choice for insulation.
 This layer should be form fitting but not as snug as the base layer, moisture wicking, and preferably a wind breaker.

 Outer Shell: You need this layer for protection from the elements, so wind and rain proof.
 Nylon is the most common material used however make sure that this layer is breathable!
-Gore-tex and eVent are the best choices for this layer.
+Gore-Tex is the best choice for this layer.
 All the above mentioned burn easily.
 Canvas is the best but not the most comfortable.